-Walter's Wiggles is a series of 21 steep switchbacks that make the hike to the top of Angels Landing a bit of a challenge, but once you make it past the hairpin curves, you'll reach the Scout's Lookout, which is where many people turn around... because the hike to the very top of Angels Landing is a half of a mile of narrow trails and steep dropoffs lined with chains for grip.
+Walter's Wiggles is a series of 21 steep switchbacks that make the hike to the top of Angels Landing a bit of a challenge.
+Once you make it past the hairpin curves, you'll reach Scout's Lookout, which is where many people turn around.
+If you stay on the trail toward Angels Landing, prepare for narrow trails and steep drop-offs lined with chains for grip.

-You can see The Narrows from the paved Riverside Walk trail, but if you want to go inside, you should be prepared to get a little wet.
+You can see the Narrows from the paved Riverside Walk trail, but if you want to go inside, you should be prepared to get wet.
 Hike to the Temple of Sinawava via the Riverside Walk and then you'll have to get into the Virgin River and walk upstream.

 The view from the top of Angels Landing is iconic, and one of the must-see features of Zion.
-The five-mile hike is pretty intense, and can usually take around five hours to do, but the feeling of hiking along the rocky fin nearly 1,500 feet up is pure exhilaration.
+The intense 5-mile hike can usually take around five hours to do, but the feeling of hiking along the rocky fin nearly 1,500 feet up is pure exhilaration.

 One of the park's more interesting features is Weeping Rock, a sandstone rock that has water oozing out from its sides, creating a waterfall of sorts, with a lovely hanging garden and a little stream below.
-It's a quick walk here from the trailhead, which is easily accessed by the shuttle, so if you've got kids with you, this is a great hike to try.
+It's a quick walk here from the trailhead, which is easily accessed by the shuttle.
+If you have kids with you, this is a great hike to try.

-Fair warning: in order to hike the slot canyon known as The Subway, you'll need a permit.
-To get the permit, you'll have to enter either the advance lottery three months in advance, or the last minute lottery, which is 2-7 days in advance.
-There are two routes, both of which require hiking through water, scrambling, swimming, and maybe even some rappelling!
+In order to hike the slot canyon known as the Subway, you need a permit.
+To get the permit, you'll have to enter a lottery three months in advance, or you can try your luck at the last-minute lottery, a few days to a week in advance.
+There are two routes, both of which require hiking through water, scrambling, swimming—and maybe even some rappelling.

-But, of course, National Parks and camping go together like macaroni and cheese, and you can take full advantage of the gorgeous park by camping out there.
-Watchman Campground is close to the South entrance of the park, has more than a few sites, and can accommodate RVs and tents alike.
+National parks and camping go together like macaroni and cheese, and you can take full advantage of Zion's gorgeous scenery by camping here.
+Watchman Campground is close to the South entrance of the park, has more than a few sites, and can accommodate both RVs and tents.

-Grafton is a little ghost town right outside the park, and it's considered one of the most photographed in the West-- it's so photogenic that it was featured in the movie Butch Cassidy and the Sundance Kid!
-Founded as a cotton-growing community by Brigham Young, the town quickly fell on hard times and was abandoned by the 1920's.
-It's been restored, though, so it makes for a fun stop outside the park!
+Grafton is a ghost town right outside the park.
+One of the most photographed in the West, it was featured in the movie Butch Cassidy and the Sundance Kid.
+Founded as a cotton-growing community by Brigham Young, the town quickly fell on hard times and was abandoned by the 1920s.
+Today it's been restored and makes for a fun stop outside the park.

-Hot and rainy in the summer, cool and snowy in the winter, Zion is probably at its best in the spring and fall (seriously, Zion has some awesome fall colors)-- but, of course, the mild weather attracts crowds.
+Hot and rainy in the summer, cool and snowy in the winter, Zion is probably at its best in the spring and fall—just be prepared for the crowds.
 If you visit Zion in the summer, hike in the morning and evenings, and head into Springfield to beat the heat during the hottest part of the day.